• Thanksgiving Recipes

 Instructions

-• Add drained beans, tomatoes and half of the broth to a large capacity blender and puree until smooth.
+• Add drained beans, tomatoes, and half of the broth to a large capacity blender and puree until smooth.
 If you have a smaller capacity blender do it in two batches.

-• In a large saucepan heat olive oil over medium low heat.
+• In a large saucepan heat the olive oil over medium heat.
 Add onion and cook until soft and fragrant, 3-5 minutes.
 Add garlic and cook 1 minute more.
 Add spices, stir and cook for 1-2 minutes more, until they bloom and you can smell them.

 Notes